HESA Ababil: Ababil-3

 Ababil-3s have been extensively used in the Syrian Civil War.
-The heterogeneity of pro-regime forces makes it difficult to determine who operates or controls their use.
+Syrian Armed Forces use it for targeting high-precision heavy artillery strikes with Krasnopol, and multiple ISTAR or combat drone roles.
+Also, they have been produced under license by the Syrian Scientific Studies and Research Center.

 An Ababil-3 crashed or was brought down in Pakistani territory in July 2019.

+Ababil-4

+By 2022, Iran was using Ababil-4 in military exercises and military parades but released little information about it.
+This drone has longer range and duration than Ababil-3 and is used in reconnaissance and surveillance or combat roles.

+Ababil-5

+Ababil-5 was first unveiled on April 18, 2022 during the Iran Army Day.
+It has a Rotax-915 engine (or a similar model) with 141 horsepower.
+The Ababil-5 drone boasts a flight duration of 12 hours in combat mode, and up to 24 hours in reconnaissance mode.
+It can carry four guided anti-tank missiles (Almas series) with a range of 10 kilometers or six Qaem-1 precision-guided bombs (Qaem series) weighing 12.5 kilograms with a range of 40 kilometers or four Qaem-5 weighing 20 kilograms with a range of 40 kilometers.
+The drone is used in reconnaissance and surveillance or combat roles.

 Operational history

 Lebanon

 Hezbollah acquired Ababil-2 drones (twin-tail variant) in 2002, and operated them under the Mirsad-1 designation.
 Israel has said that Hezbollah received at least 12 Ababils before the 2006 Lebanon War.
 Three Ababils were launched during the conflict.

 The first Ababil was shot down by an Israeli F-16 on 7 August 2006 off the coast of Northern Israel.
 The second Ababil crashed inside Lebanon on 13 August.
 The third Ababil deployed by Hezbollah was shot down by another F-16 hours later just inside Israel's northern border.
 Hezbollah was assessed as having several Ababil UAVs in 2009, although other estimates have ranged from 12 to 24–30.
 By 2018, Hezbollah stated that the Mirsad-1 had been retired from service.

 Hezbollah has also built a large airstrip in Lebanon's Bekaa Valley.
 There is speculation that the airstrip could support larger, runway-launched Ababil-3 UAVs.
 Hezbollah is not definitively known to operate the Ababil-3.